oojiang/Neural-Net-From-Scratch/README.md

 1. Solidify what I had learned from CS188 Artificial Intelligence.
 2. Learn C++.
 3. Prepare for CS189 Machine Learning, which I will be taking in Fall 2021.
+- Update 2021 Oct 11: I had to write a MNIST neural net in Python for EECS189 last week.
+I got it to achieve 98% accuracy (2% higher than my C++ implementation), and it trained much faster than my C++ version.

 For CS188, I had already done a project on MNIST digit classification, but a neural net library had been provided to us which hid a lot of the details.